 The size of the clearing demanded was in fact a compromise between aircraft safety requirements and the difficulties involved in clearing areas of jungle.
 The ground troops would often find the requirements impossible to achieve and the pilot had always to guard against asking for too much.
 On the other hand, to accept a clearing which was too dangerous was to risk losing the aircraft and with it the chance of helping an unknown number of future casualties.
 Each new clearing had to be reassessed, and with special care when the casualty was dying.
+These considerations, together with the procedure had to be used in severe conditions when the ground troops were still unaware of the helicopter's limitations in vertical performance and the need for inclined approach and take-off paths.
+There was considerable argument subsequently as to the theoretical efficacy of this manoeuvre, but what was often not appreciated was that extra power was made available to the main rotor by thus unloading the tail rotor, and although this diminished in proportion with the rate of turn and consequent reduction in blade true air speed, an advantage, albeit diminishing, was obtained so long as the rate of turn was increasing.
+The early Dragonfly pilots were very conscious of this brief advantage on the occasions when the procedure had to be used.

-These considerations, together with the strain of flying a manually controlled, single-engined helicopter over many miles of primary jungle imposed a high degree of stress on the helicopter pilots of this period.
+strain of flying a manually controlled, single-engined helicopter over many miles of primary jungle imposed a high degree of stress on the helicopter pilots of this period.